The BIG Bala Swim, North Wales, UK

 You will be issued with your event hat and timing chip.
 Please arrive as early as possible!
 If you do not arrive to register by 9.15am your place will be forfeited.

-Free parking is availabe at Bala Rugby Club/Clwb Rygbi Y Bala, Maes Gwyniad, Tegid Street, Bala, LL23 7BX.
-Other carparks close by are pay and display (approx £4 for the day).
+Parking is availabe at Bala Rugby Club/Clwb Rygbi Y Bala, Maes Gwyniad, Tegid Street, Bala, LL23 7BX at £2 for the day.
+Other carparks close by are pay and display (approx £5 for the day).
 Disabled parking is available but cannot be reserved.
 Please do not park on the roads or cause any obstructions to access or gate ways.

 There will be a place for 1.5km and 9km swimmers to leave shoes/1 SMALL bag close to the swim start.
 4.5km swimmers may take shoes/1 SMALL bag with them on the train and this will be transported by van to the finish line to be picked up at the end of your swim.
 Please only leave essential items and do not place fragile or valuable items in the bag drop as we cannot take repsonsibility for them.